AloisSeckar/WBSC-Scoring/README.md

 # WBSC Scoring
 Visualisation tool for WBSC scoring system

-Live demo (currently v0.7) available at [http://alois-seckar.cz/wbsc/](http://alois-seckar.cz/wbsc/)
+Live demo (currently v0.8) available at [http://alois-seckar.cz/wbsc/](http://alois-seckar.cz/wbsc/)

 This software is distributed under [http://unlicense.org/](UNLICENSE) (free to use without any terms)

 ## TO-DO list (to be implemented in next few releases)
 - More input validations
-- Earned/unearned runs switchers
+- Obstruction and interference
 - Double and Triple plays
-- "Same error" advances
+- Concurrent plays
+- Help section on website

 ## Limitations (not planned to be implemented soon)
 - It is not possible to specify actions leading to runners appearing on bases (except TIE)